YK01010101/Resume_Portfolio/README.md

 If you have any questions or would like to get in touch, feel free to reach out to me at y.kawakami090101@gmail.com.

-Thank you for visiting my portfolio and resume repository!
+Thank you for visiting my repository!